Waleed al-Shehri: 2000

 Waleed al-Shehri left his studies to accompany his brother's leave of absence after his brother complained of a mental symptom that had caused him grief, telling their father that he intended to seek aid from a religious healer in Medina.

 The brothers arrived at the Al Farouq training camp in Afghanistan, where they met Ahmed al-Nami and Saeed al-Ghamdi.
-Before arriving at Al-Farouq, the four reportedly pledged themselves to jihad in Spring 2000, in a ceremony presided over by Wail al-Shehri, who had dubbed himself Abu Mossaeb al-Janubi after one of Muhammad's companions.
+Before arriving at Al-Farouq, the four reportedly pledged themselves to jihad in Spring of 2000, in a ceremony presided over by Wail al-Shehri, who had dubbed himself Abu Mossaeb al-Janubi after one of Muhammad's companions.

 Waleed al-Shehri later served in the security forces at Kandahar International Airport with Saeed al-Ghamdi.
 After being selected for the operation, he trained with the other hijackers at al-Matar complex under Abu Turab al-Urduni.

-Al-Shehri returned to Saudi Arabia with his brother in the fall of 2000 so they could obtain clean passports and U.S. visas, which they did on 3 October and 24 October 2000, respectively.
+Al-Shehri returned to Saudi Arabia with his brother in the fall of 2000 so they could obtain clean passports and U.S. visas, which they did on 3 October and 24 October, respectively.

-Locals reported that he and his brother disappeared from Khamis Mushayt in the south of Saudi Arabia in December 2000.
+Locals reported that he and his brother disappeared from Khamis Mushayt in the south of Saudi Arabia in December.

-In mid-November, 2000, the 9/11 Commission believes that three of the future muscle hijackers, Wail al-Shehri, Waleed ak-Shehri, and Ahmed al-Nami, all of whom had obtained their U.S. visas in late October, traveled in a group from Saudi Arabia to Beirut, Lebanon and then onward to Iran where they could travel through to Afghanistan without getting their passports stamped.
+In mid-November, the 9/11 Commission believes that three of the future muscle hijackers, Wail al-Shehri, Waleed al-Shehri, and Ahmed al-Nami, all of whom had obtained their U.S. visas in late October, traveled in a group from Saudi Arabia to Beirut, Lebanon and then onward to Iran where they could travel through to Afghanistan without getting their passports stamped.
 This probably followed their return to Saudi Arabia to get "clean" passports.
 An associate of a senior Hezbollah operative is thought to have been on the same flight, although this may have been a coincidence.